-Kristina is a Research Assistant in our Veterans & Families Institute for Military Social Research.
-She is principally involved with the Blesma Families Study, which aims to understand the needs of veterans and families living with limb loss.
+Kristina is a Research Assistant in the Forces in Mind Trust Research Centre, which sits within the Veterans & Families Institute for Military Social Research.
+She is principally involved with the management and development of the Veterans and Families Research Hub website.
+Kristina also contributes and provides support to the wider activities of the Research Centre.
+Prior to this, Kristina was Research Assistant on the VFI’s Blesma Families Study, which sought to understand the needs of veterans and families living with limb loss.

 Kristina has experience in a wide range of comparative world literature, from classical to contemporary, across many literary forms; these include novels, poetry, short stories, the essay and epic traditions, plays, transcripts and memoir.
 In 2012, whilst completing her MA, Kristina was selected to attend a series of workshops run by Nobel Prize winning poet Derek Walcott.

 Kristina’s previous professional experience includes LRC management, delivering English skills classes and library lessons in secondary and further education settings, mentoring, editorial work on magazines and academic journals, writing articles and copywriting.